koudyk/koudyk.github.io/src/content/posts/2025-12-01_create-classification_cat-names/index.md

 ## Creating a faceted classification system for cat names

 Thistle does not know his name.
-He occasionally comes when we make kissing noises (haven't tested if this is a greater-than-chance occurance).
+He occasionally comes when we make kissing noises (haven't tested if this is a greater-than-chance occurrence).
 But he's so smart!
 Why doesn't he know his name?
 Spoiler: it's our fault.

 I'm in a course called *Foundations of Resource Description and Knowledge Organization*.
 A mouthful.
 But incredibly fun.
 You may not believe me if you do not know that I'm the kind of person who, when looking up cozy video games to try, gets excited about the **video game where you get to take stuff out of boxes and put it on shelves**.
-My favourite job ever was organizing the supply room at an elementary school.
+My favorite job ever was organizing the supply room at an elementary school.
 Picture this.
-Paper mahem.
-Different colours, weights, sizes, all mixed together, everywhere.
+Paper mayhem.
+Different colors, weights, sizes, all mixed together, everywhere.
 Agony.
-But I BROUGHT ORDER TO CHAOS \**MANIACLE LAUGH*\* (silent maniacle laugh, of course; I struggle to laugh out loud, though sometimes I manage to make guinea pig noises when I'm laughing hard...
+But I BROUGHT ORDER TO CHAOS \**MANIACAL LAUGH*\* (silent maniacal laugh, of course; I struggle to laugh out loud, though sometimes I manage to make guinea pig noises when I'm laughing hard...
 Maybe picture an evil guinea pig laughing).
 I made categories.
 I made labels.
 I realized I made more categories than cubbyholes.
 I remade the categories and labels.
 It was blissful.
 I am drooling and digressing.

 ## The assignment